pelithne/actions/README.md

 ## Actions

-If all went well, a new workflow should have been triggered by yout commit.
+If all went well, a new workflow should have been triggered by your commit.
 You can follow the progress of that workflow under that actions tab on the Github toolbar.

-The name of the worksflow should be "AzureARMTest" and there should be a "job" named "build-infra".
+The name of the workflow should be "AzureARMTest" and there should be a "job" named "build-infra".
 If you click on "build-infra" you can monitor the progress of the job (or possibly identify errors that prevents the pipeline from finishing...).

 Creating an AKS cluster takes a while, perhaps 7-8 minutes.
 After this you can go into the Azure portal and confirm that your cluster is up and running.

 ## More details about the pipeline/workflow

 If you are curious how the pipeline definition and ARM template works together, I will try to explain that in a little bit more detail.

 First, lets start with the pipeline (a.k.a **workflow**).
 The definition looks something like this: